-- (1) The Board of the Central Bank shall meet as often as the business of the Central Bank requires at such times and places as the Board determines or as the Governor, or in his absence the Deputy Governor, directs, but in any event not less frequently than once every three months. - (2) At a meeting of the Board, the Governor, or in his absence a Deputy Governor designated by the Governor shall preside. - (3) At meetings of the Board the quorum necessary for the transaction of business is six members, one of which must be the presiding member.

-- (4) Decisions of the Board shall be made by a majority of the votes of the members present. - (5) The member presiding has a deliberative vote and in the case of an equality of votes has a casting vote. - (6) The Board shall cause minutes of its meetings to be kept. - (7) Subject to this section, the Board may regulate its own procedure.
+- (1) The Board of the Central Bank shall meet as often as the business of the Central Bank requires at such times and places as the Board determines, but in any event not less frequently than once every three months. - (2a) The Board shall select a Chair and Deputy Chair from among those external members. - (2b) At a meeting of the Board, the Chair, or in their absence the Deputy Chair shall preside. - (3) At meetings of the Board the quorum necessary for the transaction of business is five members, one of which must be the Chair or Deputy Chair. - (4) Decisions of the Board shall be made by a majority of the votes of the members present. - (5) The member presiding has a deliberative vote and in the case of an equality of votes has a casting vote. - (6) The Board shall cause minutes of its meetings to be kept. - (7) Subject to this section, the Board may regulate its own procedure. - (8) Meetings can be held virtually and members can participate in meetings virtually.

-33. DISCLOSURE OF INTEREST.
+33. Disclosure of interest.

-- (1) A member of the Board, who has a direct or indirect interest in a matter that is being considered or is proposed to be considered, by the Board, shall disclose the nature of his interest at the first meeting of the Board at which he is present after the relevant facts have come to his knowledge. - (2) A disclosure under Subsection (1) shall be recorded in the minutes of the Board, and after the disclosure the member - - (a) shall not be present during any deliberation or decision of the Board with respect to the matter; and - (b) shall not take part in any deliberation or decision of the Board with respect to the matter; and - (c) shall be disregarded for the purpose of constituting a quorum for any such deliberation or decision.
+(1) A member of the Board, who has a direct or indirect interest in a matter that is being considered or is proposed to be considered, by the Board, shall disclose the nature of his interest at the first meeting of the Board at which he is present after the relevant facts have come to his knowledge.

+(2) A disclosure under Subsection (1) shall be recorded in the minutes of the Board, and after the disclosure the member-

+- (a) shall not be present during any deliberation or decision of the Board with respect to the matter; and - (b) shall not take part in any deliberation or decision of the Board with respect to the matter; and - (c) shall be disregarded for the purpose of constituting a quorum for any such deliberation or decision.

-34. COMMITTEES.
+34. Committees.

-- (1) The Board may, from time to time, appoint committees of one or more members and may delegate any of its functions and powers, except this power of delegation, to such committees. - (2) The Board may from time to time - - (a) discharge, alter, or reconstitute a committee; or - (b) discharge a member of a committee and appoint another member in that member's place. - (3) Subject to any direction given by the Board, the functions and powers delegated to a committee may be performed or exercised with the same effect as if they had been conferred by this Act and not by delegation. - (4) A committee purporting to act under delegation shall, in the absence of proof of the contrary, be presumed to be acting in accordance with the delegation. - (5) A delegation may be revoked by the Board at any time. - (6) A delegation does not prevent the Board from performing or exercising its functions and powers. - (7) A delegation to a committee shall continue in force even though the membership of the Board or the committee changes.
+(1) The Board may, from time to time, appoint committees of one or more members and may delegate any of its functions and powers, except this power of delegation, to such committees.

+- (2) The Board may from time to time- - (a) discharge, alter, or reconstitute a committee; or - (b) discharge a member of a committee and appoint another member in that member's place.

+(3) Subject to any direction given by the Board, the functions and powers delegated to a committee may be performed or exercised with the same effect as if they had been conferred by this Act and not by delegation.

+(4) A committee purporting to act under delegation shall, in the absence of proof of the contrary, be presumed to be acting in accordance with the delegation.

+(5) A delegation may be revoked by the Board at any time.

+(6) A delegation does not prevent the Board from performing or exercising its functions and powers.

+(7) A delegation to a committee shall continue in force even though the membership of the Board or the committee changes.